-- Disseminating information on headache throughout the world.
+- Disseminate information on orofacial pain throughout the world.

-- Increasing awareness of headache among government officials, media, and the general public worldwide.
+- Increase awareness of orofacial pain among government officials, media, and the general public worldwide.

-- Encouraging government leaders, research institutions, and other key decision-makers to support more research, ultimately producing more effective and accessible treatment methods and outcomes for people with headache.
+- Encourage government leaders, research institutions, and other key decision-makers to support more research, ultimately producing more effective and accessible treatment methods and outcomes for those who suffer from orofacial pain.